retakashi/ft_irc_group/README.md

  - i (Invite Only): Restricts the channel to an invite-only mode, allowing only invited users to join.
 No additional parameters are required.

-These flags are used to control access and moderation within an IRC channel.

 ### PART
 `PART <channel> [<message>]`